Header Banner

-How To: Split, fill, and add a crumb coat for cake decorating
+How to Split, fill, and add a crumb coat for cake decorating

 Before you start rolling out fondant to assemble a fantastical, impressive swan and before you even slather on that top coat of icing, you have to know how to assemble your cake and insert icing between layers of cake.